dftbplus/dftbplus/INSTALL.rst

 Notes:

+[1] Only Debug build is tested regulary with OpenMP turned off.
-[1] Only partial testing of the serial version.
+[2] Only partial testing of the serial version.

 Obtaining the source